 Special mention must be made about the V Sattui Hall of Fame.
 This is reserved for their best clients – members who are inducted in this are spotlighted with a large photo and description of their interest and history with V Sattui in the Club Members room and on the winery website.
 Some inductees are serious V Sattui collectors – with hundreds of bottles and first visits that go back several decades!

 The winery itself is beautiful – stately oaks grace the property and the Italian style rock moss covered winery buildings provide good photo ops.
 This was not a winery when Dario purchased the property in the mid 1970’s.
-He started building the winery in 1975 and it was finished in 1976.
-Walk down the stairs of the building with the tower and take the free self-guided tour of their cellar room and small wine museum (to be updated in early 2014).
+He started building the original small winery in 1975 and it was finished in 1976.
+Walk down the stairs of the building with the tower and take the free self-guided tour of their cellar room and small wine museum.

 A Club Members only wine room and tasting bar is located near the cellar and is usually much less crowded then the often frenzied main tasting room.
 During the winter the fireplace provides natural heat and during warmer days, you can taste out on the Vittorio Terrace overlooking the Vittorio Gardens and beyond that, no surprise is a vineyard also named after Vittorio.

 A special room for Library wines is available to club members.
 The adjoining Gold Room can be reserved for use by prior appointment and is for their top wine club members.